 Every Child: To help every child diagnosed with cancer now and in the future, funds will be distributed to the Children’s Oncology Group's Project: EveryChild in order to test and tissue bank cancer cells from every child with cancer cared for in a Children's Oncology Group program (more than 220 international programs).
-Having an international tissue bank is crucial for childhood cancer researchers everywhere in North America so they can create and test new therapies.
+Having an international biorepository is crucial for childhood cancer researchers everywhere so they can create and test new therapies.

-Everywhere: To help children everywhere fighting pediatric cancer, funds from the G9 Project will also be distributed to the 27 G9 Centers of Excellence located across North America, which includes the Children’s Oncology Group Phase 1 & Pilot Consortium (comprised of 21 premier pediatric oncology programs).
-The G9 Centers of Excellence will use the funds for pediatric cancer research.
+Everywhere: To help children everywhere fighting pediatric cancer, funds from the G9 Project will also be distributed to the 27 G9 Centers of Excellence located across North America, which include the Children’s Oncology Group Phase 1 & Pilot Consortium (comprised of 21 premier pediatric oncology programs).
+The G9 Centers of Excellence will use the funds for pediatric cancer research and clinical trials.

 All hospitals that are members in good standing of the National Cancer Institute supported Children’s Oncology Group (COG) shall be eligible to be a G9 Center of Excellence and participate in the G9 Project.
 Each eligible hospital must certify that it also meets each of the standards listed on the G9 Center of Excellence Criteria.
 The G9 Centers of Excellence are comprised of the premier pediatric oncology programs in the country.
 21 of the G9 Centers are members of the Children’s Oncology Group Phase 1 & Pilot Consortium.